 The one word that sums up this aria is warmth.
 Is it the warmth of the genuine Christian forgiving his enemies and nourishing his soul in the establishment of a new life?
 Or perhaps it is the warmth of the Divine Love which guides and defends us.
 The oboe da caccia′s flowing semi-quavers seem all-encompassing to the extent that even the continuo line is impelled to take them up.
 The one moment of subtle disruption to all this comes just before the final vocal cadence on the word abkehren----withdrawing or turning away.
 All parts pause for a moment as if turning away from the Word of the Lord (bar 95).

-It is but an instant and the all-enveloping sense of geniality and affection returns to complete the movement.
+It is but an instant, after which the all-enveloping sense of geniality and affection returns to complete the movement.

 As an aside, one might recall that Bach himself noted that his music was more demanding than that to which his performers were used.
 Occasional bars in this aria have quite different rhythms in all three lines (e.g. bars 33, 49).

 The difficulties of achieving good ensemble would seem to negate the arguments put by some that these works were not rehearsed but performed at sight!
-We know little of Bach’s rehearsal practices but it seems improbable, however short or rushed they may have been, that at least some did not take place.
+We know little of Bach′s rehearsal practices but it seems unthinkable that, however short or rushed they may have been, at least some took place.